 Nathula Pass is a mountain pass in the Eastern Himalayas in Sikkim.
-The high altitude pass doubles up as the Indo-Chinese border that serves as the trade link between India and China.
-Nestled at an elevation of 14,140 feet, Nathula Pass ranks amongst the highest passes accessible by tourists via motorable road.
+The high-altitude pass doubles up as the Indo-Chinese border, which serves as the trade link between India and China.
+Nestled at an elevation of 14,140 feet, Nathula Pass ranks amongst the highest passes accessible by tourists via motorable roads.

-The Nathula Pass is one of the most beautiful mountain roads of the world.
-Near the pass, the beautiful otherworldly blue Tsomgo Lake (also known as Changu Lake) and the new Baba Harbhajan Mandir are the top places to check out.
+The Nathula Pass is one of the most beautiful mountain roads in the world.
+Here are the top places to see here.

 May to October is the best time to visit Nathula Pass.
-The temperatures are around 10 °C. The winters here experiences heavy snowfall with temperatures dropping to -25 °C. For snow lovers, Nathula Pass is at its best its winter but with proper garments.
-The sight of the snowcapped mountains and valleys is simply unexplainable.
+The temperatures are around 10 °C. The winters here experience heavy snowfall with temperatures dropping to -25 °C. For snow lovers, Nathula Pass is at its best this winter but with proper garments.
+The sight of the snow-capped mountains and valleys is simply unexplainable.

 Nathula Pass is a border post and is occupied by the army.
 Thus, you will find no accommodation here.
 However, if you are stranded, the Indian Army can accommodate you for one night.